 - Beautiful Slave Girl: She's beautiful, but forced into servitude to invoke the audiences' (and The Hero's) sympathy.

 - Bishōnen: Literally means "beautiful boy", a male character in Asian media who has delicate features in order to accentuate his beauty.

 - Brawn Hilda: Enforces this trope by portraying tougher/larger women as unattractive.

 - Coy, Girlish Flirt Pose: A more delicate and graceful pose to attract a romantic interest.

-- Distressed Damsel: Women are often kidnapped in fiction to provide a power fantasy for men and a danger fantasy for women.
+- Damsel in Distress: Women are often kidnapped in fiction to provide a power fantasy for men and a danger fantasy for women.

 - Go-Go Enslavement: Pushes the above even further by having the kidnapper sexualize the kidnap victim.
-(Can be gender-flipped, though.)
+(Can be gender inverted, though.)